Many countries in Africa have been privy to the many different forms of government ranging from one end of the spectrum to the other.

 1. General Idi Amin Dada

-List of Infamous African Dictators & Leaders in Recent History
+List of African Dictators & Leaders In History

 |Gamal Abdel Nasser||Egypt||1954–1970|